 1. Regional Surveys

-"CG Watch" is a major regional survey undertaken by ACGA in collaboration with CLSA Asia-Pacific Markets.
-The report looks at the macro corporate governance quality in 11 Asian markets and provides aggregate data on more than 500 companies.
-ACGA provides the market analysis while CLSA is responsible for the data on individual companies in the 11 markets.
+"CG Watch" is an original regional survey undertaken every two years by ACGA in collaboration with CLSA, one of our founding sponsors.
+The report looks at macro corporate governance quality in 11 Asian markets and provides aggregate data on more than 900 companies.
+ACGA undertakes the market analysis while CLSA is responsible for the company survey.
 The full report is available only to ACGA members and can be downloaded from the Premium Content page.
-Non-members may purchase the report by contacting Barbara Ko at: email@example.com.
+Non-members may purchase the report by contacting Vanessa Chan at: email@example.com.

 CG Watch 2012: Tremors and Cracks

 Our sixth survey, published in September 2012, found that on balance, the systemic changes in corporate governance in Asia over the past two years are more positive than negative, reflected in the fact that seven of 11 markets increased in score in 2012 compared to 2010although three of these countries are at the same or a slightly lower level than in our 2007 survey.
-The main findings of our latest biannual survey were:
+The main findings included: rising markets were mostly in Southeast and South Asia; North Asia mostly underperformed; Hong Kong rose slightly, but remained second in the rankings after Singapore; Korea rebounded from a low base; and Indonesia slipped back (again) to the bottom of the survey.
+Please see an extract of our market rankings.

 CG Watch 2010: Stray not into perdition